 Because of many things, Lafayette Hill is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lafayette Hill really has some of the features that families look for when choosing a good community to raise children.
 Is Lafayette Hill perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Despite being a small town, Lafayette Hill has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Lafayette Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lafayette Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lafayette Hill include German, Italian, English, and Polish.
+The greatest number of Lafayette Hill residents report their race to be White, followed by Asian.
+Important ancestries of people in Lafayette Hill include Irish, German, Italian, Polish, and English.

 The most common language spoken in Lafayette Hill is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Langs. of India and Spanish.